-Is it possible that space is Euclidean and time is Newtonian and that the hidden properties revealed in the binary photon could explain the double deflection?
+Is it possible that space is Euclidean and time is Newtonian (Wayne 2016c) and that the hidden properties revealed in the binary photon could explain the double deflection?
 Since the binary photon has angular momentum and radial extension, it must have rotational motion, which means that it must have rotational energy.
-If the binary photon had infinite translational energy, it would not be deflected by the sun, and if it had vanishing translational energy, it would fall into the sun.
-But, if the total energy of a binary photon (E = hv) is equipartitioned between the translational energy and the rotational energy, then the binary photon would have one-half of the expected translational energy.
-Consequently, the deflection of starlight would be twice a great as that which von Soldner predicted for a particle that has translational energy only (Wayne 2012b).
+If the binary photon had infinite translational energy, then it would not be deflected by the sun, and if it had vanishing translational energy, then it would fall into the sun.
+However, if the total energy of a binary photon (E = hv) is equipartitioned between the translational energy and the rotational energy, as described by equation 61, then the binary photon would have one-half of the expected translational energy.
+Consequently, the deflection of starlight would be twice as great as that which von Soldner predicted for a particle that has translational energy only (Wayne 2012b).
 The deflection of starlight composed of binary photons would also be equal to that predicted by Einstein (1916, 1920).

-That is, the binary photon model, which assumes that the binary photon rotates as it translates through absolute space and time, gives the same prediction as Einstein's general theory of relativity.
+That is, the binary photon model of a rotating oscillator, which assumes that the binary photon rotates as it translates through absolute space and time gives the same prediction as Einstein's general theory of relativity.
 This means that the interpretation of the experimentum crucis that gave support for the relative and interdependent nature of space-time proffered by the general theory of relativity depends on the model of the photon.
 If the photon is a mathematical point whose energy cannot be partitioned into translational and rotational energy, then space and time must be relative and interdependent.
-However, if the photon is a binary compound with extension and its total energy is equipartitioned between its translational energy and its rotational energy, then space must be Euclidean and time must be Newtonian.
+However, if the photon is a binary compound with extension and its total energy is equipartitioned between its translational energy and its rotational energy, then space must be Euclidean, and time must be Newtonian.

 In the same paper in which I offered this interpretation of the deflection of starlight, I also offered a quantitatively accurate interpretation of the gravitational red shift.
 According to the general theory of relativity, the warping of space-time results in a reddening of the photons emitted by a star.
 According to the binary photon theory, the reddening results because the binary photon loses energy as it does work against the gravitational binding energy of a star.
-If the star is so massive, the reddening will be so extreme that the massive star would appear black in Euclidean space and Newtonian time (Wayne 2012b).
+If the star is so massive, then the reddening will be so extreme that the massive star would appear black in Euclidean space and Newtonian time (Wayne 2012b).
+This is the origin of black holes according to the binary photon theory that assumes that space is Euclidean and that time is Newtonian.

 According to the theory of general relativity, the atomic clocks of the global positioning system that emit photons of a given frequency must be adjusted to take into consideration the warping of space-time by the earth.
-According to the binary photon theory, the decrease in the frequency or clock ticks of the binary photons moving away from the earth and the increase in the frequency or clock ticks of the binary photons moving toward the earth result from the loss or gain in the energy of the binary photon due to the work done as it propagates against or along the gradient in gravitational binding energy (Wayne 2012b).
-The other successes of Einstein's theories of relativity are also understandable and explainable in terms of Euclidean space and Newtonian time.
+According to the binary photon theory, the decrease in the frequency or "clock ticks" of the binary photons moving away from the earth and the increase in the frequency or "clock ticks" of the binary photons moving towards the earth result from the loss or gain in the energy of the binary photon due to the work done as it propagates against or along the gradient in gravitational binding energy (Wayne 2012b).
+The other successes of Einstein's theories of relativity are also understandable and explainable in terms of Euclidean space and Newtonian time (Wayne 2015a).